jenkinsci/ansicolor-plugin/README.md

 ### Build wrapper

 Can be used to colorize the *whole* output of a pipeline build.
-Here an example rendering a colorful message.
+Here is an example rendering a colorful message.

 ```groovy
 pipeline {